USF-HII/usf-hii.github.io/pages/hii-hpc.md

 ---

-*The HII-HPC Cluster has a routine downtime scheduled for the first Thursday of the month from 08:00 to noon Eastern time zone so schedule work accordingly.*
+*The HII-HPC Cluster has a routine downtime scheduled for the first Thursday of the month from 8:00 a.m. to 12:00 noon (Eastern Time Zone) so please schedule work accordingly.*

 ---